deadlyvipers/dojo_rules/introduction.md

 My name is Phil
-My favourite path is SASS
+My favourite path is JavaScript